Science Fact: Robots imitating people is a respected line of research in Japan, and the Japanese lead the world in this area.

 – Business Opportunity.
 Healthcare is a large and growing market, and robotics companies see a chance to share in a high-margin business.
 A market study of “service robotics” forecasts a huge demand for servant robots, especially to help the elderly.

 – Cultural Acceptance.
 Japanese people are much more accepting of robotics than Americans.
 Journalist Christopher Mims traces this cultural difference to religion.
 Japan’s Shinto has a strong component of Animism, in which inanimate objects may have helpful or supportive spirits.
 America’s Judeo-Christian monotheism, in contrast, tends to view animated objects as uncontrollable if not outright evil, as in the Golem of folklore and Mary Shelley’s Frankenstein.
 For a recent take on this, see The Week’s article on “Hollywood technophobia.”
-However, despite the cultural divide, there’s evidence that our feelings about robots become more positive when we experience them as being helpful.
+However, despite the cultural divide, there’s evidence that our feelings about robots become more positive (“A Personal Connection”) when we experience them as being helpful.